 Ofsted inspects all maintained and academy schools in England, and around half of independent schools, against the relevant inspection framework.
 It also inspects other services, including childcare, social care and further education.

 In September 2015, a new common inspection framework was introduced to cover early years providers, state-funded schools, some independent schools and further education and skills providers in England.
 This framework sets out the principles behind inspection, and is accompanied by separate inspection handbooks for each sector.

 September 2015 also saw the introduction of short, one-day inspections for schools graded ‘good’ at their last full inspection.

-Ofsted has said that it intends to introduce a new education inspection framework from September 2019, which will focus more on the quality and breadth of the curriculum.
-It intends to consult on the changes in January 2019.
+Ofsted intends to introduce a new education inspection framework from September 2019, which will focus more on the quality and breadth of the curriculum.
+A consultation on these changes is underway and will be open until April 2019.

 Currently, there are four overall judgements that Ofsted can reach about schools: Outstanding; Good; Requires Improvement; and Inadequate.
 Inadequate is further subdivided into two categories, serious weaknesses or requiring special measures.